Thoughts on architectural education. Part 2

 Conclusion

 Today’s academic environment could not be more promising as it offers the finest setting to debate the true challenges and meaningful articulations from which an enriched design professional may emerge.
 Students and faculty should find a complicity to engage in some of these critical discussions with intellectual acuity and maturity.
-Perhaps as administrative leaders and faculty we can be instrumental in reengaging students with local issues during their academic tenure, with an obvious result of celebrating the creation of fascinating new places where alumni will unfold their careers.
+Perhaps as the most paradigmatic shift, administrative leaders and faculty can be instrumental in reengaging students with issues during their academic tenure, with an obvious result of celebrating the creation of fascinating new places where alumni will unfold their careers.

 Thoughts on architectural education.
 Part 1